nestybox/sysbox/docs/sysboxfs-emulation.md

 The purpose of this is the following:

+1) Prevent a user from unmounting the procfs and sysfs mounts at /proc and /sys inside a container.

-1) Prevent a user from unmounting portions of procfs / sysfs emulated by sysbox-fs.
+2) Prevent a user from unmounting submounts of procfs or sysfs mounts.

+3) If a user creates a procfs mount in some directory inside the sys container (which causes sysbox-fs to setup the base mount and submounts), an unmount of procfs should remove the base mount and submounts.

-This is needed as otherwise a user inside a sys container would be able to unmount the portions of procfs / sysfs emulated by sysbox-fs and thus expose the kernel's real procfs / sysfs inside the sys container.
+Bullets (1) and (2) are needed as otherwise a user inside a sys container would be able to unmount the portions of procfs / sysfs emulated by sysbox-fs and thus expose the kernel's real procfs / sysfs inside the sys container.
 Allowing this would be both a functional and security problem.

 From a functional perspective, it would mean that the sys container won't work as expected (e.g., reading `/proc/uptime` would return the